MacaqueNet/MacaqueNet.github.io/symposia.md

 Interested in presenting a lightning talk?
 Let us know when you register below!

+Post workshop, we will have a MacaqueNet members only **board meeting** to discuss the internal management & workings of MacaqueNet & its database, followed by a **dinner** open for all workshop attendees.

+**Symposium Unlocking Comparative Research in Animal Social Behaviour (S19)** Date & Time: To be confirmed
+Open to all Behaviour 2025 attendees

+This symposium aims to showcase the power & challenges of comparative approaches to behavioural reseaarch.
+A selection of talks will highlight both the potential and the challenges of cross-species datasets and collaborations.
+You can find out more <a href="https://behaviourindia2025.in/symposia.html" target="_blank">here</a>

+Speakers include:

+  *Delphine De Moor
+  *Jacob Feder
+  *Stotra Chakrabarti
+  *Genevieve E. Finerty
+  *Natalia Borrego
+  *Krishna Balasubramaniam
+  *Greg Albery
+  *Harish Kumar

+At the end, there will be time to discuss everything we've heard during the symposium.
+Come exchange ideas, tackle key issues, and help push the field forward!

 Already planning on attending the behaviour conference in Kolkata?
 We would love to see many of you there in-person.
 If you haven't signed up already, discounted **early-bird <a href="https://conferenceindia.in/behaviour2025/delegate_login.aspx" target="_blank">registration</a> is available until Tues 15th April!**

 Plan to attend virtually?
 You do NOT need to be registered to the Behaviour conference in order to attend our pre-conference workshop.

 Click the button below to sign up for the MacaqueNet workshop, board meeting & sympoium NOW!